mwpreston/rubrik-roxie-plugin-for-errbot/README.md

 # Rubrik Plugin for Errbot

-Errbot is a python based chatbot that connects to your favorite chat service and brings your tools into the conversation.
-This plug-in extends Errbot's architecture to bring Roxie, Rubrik's intelligent personal assistant into the fold.
-Utilizing the Rubrik Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collaboration platforms, granting end-users to chat or query the plugin in order to perform functions through simple conversation such as:
+Errbot is a Python-based chatbot that connects to your favorite chat service, bringing your tools into the conversation.
+This plug-in extends Errbot's architecture to bring Roxie, Rubrik's intelligent personal assistant, into the fold.
+Utilizing the Rubrik Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collaboration platforms, granting end-users the ability to chat or query the plugin in order to perform functions through simple conversation such as:

-- Assigning an SLA Domain to a Rubrik object
+* Assigning an SLA Domain to a Rubrik object
-- Taking an on-demand snapshot of a Virtual Machine
+* Taking an on-demand snapshot of a Virtual Machine
-- Performing a Live Mount of a Virtual Machine
+* Performing a Live Mount of a Virtual Machine

 The Rubrik Plugin for Errbot will interpret the natural conversation and perform the respective API calls to a Rubrik cluster in order to perform the requested functionality.